 The situation of tribal women and girls in India remains very worrying, as they are clearly deprived of many of their rights.
 Collective and individual rights are violated in private and public spaces.
 Sexual violence, trafficking, killing/branding, militarization or state violence and the impact of development-induced displacement, etc., remain important issues.
 The NCRB in its latest report stated that 974 tribal women were raped during 2016.

 In India, 705 ethnic groups are recognised as Scheduled Tribes.
 In central India, the Scheduled Tribes are usually referred to as Adivasis, which literally means Indigenous Peoples.
 With an estimated population of 104 million, they comprise 8.6% of the total population.
-There are, however, many more ethnic groups that would qualify for Scheduled Tribe status but which are not officially recognised; as a result estimates of the total number of tribal groups are higher than the official figure.
-As an example, the Supreme Court in its judgment dated 18 December 2020 held that the Bombay High Court “could not have entertained the claim or looked into the evidences to find out and decide that tribe ‘Gowari’ is part of Scheduled Tribe ‘Gond Gowari’, which is included in the Constitution (Scheduled Tribes) Order, 1950.”
+There are, however, many more ethnic groups that would qualify for Scheduled Tribe status but are not officially recognised and consequently, the total populations of the Scheduled Tribes are higher than the official figure.

 By Gladson Dungdung